 Entrée is primarily focused on exploring its principal properties in Nevada and Mongolia.
 In addition, Entrée is engaged in evaluating acquisition opportunities which are complementary to its existing projects, particularly large tonnage base and precious metal targets in mining friendly jurisdictions.
-These efforts have resulted in the consolidation of the Ann Mason Project in Nevada (including through the acquisition of PacMag and the agreement with Eurasian) and the acquisition of the Lordsburg property in New Mexico.
+These efforts have resulted in the consolidation of the Ann Mason Project in Nevada and the acquisition of the Lordsburg property in New Mexico.
 The commodities Entrée is most likely to pursue include copper, gold and molybdenum, which are often associated with large tonnage, porphyry related environments.
 Smaller, higher grade systems will be considered by Entrée if they demonstrate potential for near-term production and cash-flow.

 Entrée has not generated any revenue from operations since its incorporation and Entrée anticipates that it will continue to incur operating expenses without revenues until the Joint Venture Property in Mongolia is brought into production or it builds and operates a mine on one or more of its other mineral properties.
-As at March 31, 2014, Entrée had working capital of approximately \$43 million.
-Entrée's average monthly operating expenses for the three months ended March 31, 2014, were approximately \$715,000, including exploration, general and administrative expenses and investor relations expenses.
-On February 15, 2013, the Company entered into a financing package with Sandstorm for gross proceeds of approximately \$55 million consisting of three components: a \$40 million equity participation and funding agreement, a C\$10 million private placement and a \$5 million payment from Sandstorm in return for a 0.4% NSR royalty on the Ann Mason and Blue Hill deposits.
-The funds from the financing package will be used to support operations in Mongolia, advance the Ann Mason Project, for working capital requirements and for other general corporate purposes.
+As at September 30, 2014, Entrée had working capital of approximately \$38 million.
+Entrée's average monthly operating expenses for the nine months ended September 30, 2014, were approximately \$835,000, including exploration, general and administrative expenses and investor relations expenses.